EDGE-0304/Web_Content/content/posts/Gluten.md

 ---
 title: "Gluten"
 date: 2023-06-15
-heroimage: /images/profile.png
+author: Nick
+image: images/Gluten-1.jpg

+tags:
+- tag 1

 categories:
-- designs
-- building
-tags:
-- image gallery
+- category 1

+weight: 2

 ---

 The idea is to use gluten as a building material for the desert.